The Career Services Office provides continued career-related support to alumni.

 To schedule an appointment with a career counselor, please call (603) 513-5182 or email Mary Anne Aspell.
 We are also available to speak with you via telephone if that is more convenient.
 Please keep in mind that throughout much of the year, our focus is on assisting current students; however, we will do our best to accommodate your counseling request as soon as our schedules allow.

 UNH Law is committed to ensuring Loan Repayment Assistance Program (LRAP) funds remain a reliable resource for graduates who choose careers serving the public interest.
 For complete information on the LRAP program, click here.

 Click here for an LRAP application.
-The application to participate in the 2016-17 program is due on Wednesday, June 15, 2016.
+The application to participate in the 2017-18 program is due by Friday, June 16, 2017.